Safe Computing at NC State

 Make sure your system is set to download and apply all updates and patches automatically.

-Install patches for vulnerabilities in applications (e.g., MS Office, Internet Explorer) as soon as they are available.
+Immediately install patches for applications (e.g., Flash, Java, MS Office, all Web browsers) as soon as they are available.

 This helps protect your computer from intrusion by hackers.
 Your operating system may have one built in, or you can download a free reputable one from the Internet.
 See also the Wikipedia entry for Firewall.